openlab-at-city-tech/openlab/wp-content/plugins/blog2social/readme.txt

 _Compatible with WooCommerce, Gutenberg Editor, Hummingbird, Bitly, Rebrand.ly, Sniply, WP Automatic Plugin, Page Builder & RSS Importer._

-* New: Share Stories on Instagram, and Create X (Twitter) Threads
+* New: AI Social Media Post Generator and Today's Content Calendar Tips

 Download Blog2Social today to make your social media marketing easier than ever for your WordPress site or blog.
 Blog2Social is a freemium plugin, with a free comprehensive basic version and premium plans offering more advanced features.
 To ensure compliance with the high quality standards of the new networks’ API rules and community guidelines, some functions of the auto-poster are premium features and not part of the free version.
 The Blog2Social free version offers you a wide range of features. ([See what’s included in the free version](https://wordpress.org/plugins/blog2social/#faq "Blog2Social Free Features")).